reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

    Then reflash the module.
 - No possible to patch ro.product.model because of DTS license check
 - Install Audio Modification Library module if you using other audio mods
-- Audio Compatibility Patch module is not recommended!
+- Audio Compatibility Patch module is not recommended as it disabling deep buffer which caused problem for audio balance ROM feature, but you can use that if FX not processing correctly
 - Delete /data/adb/modules/AudioWizard and /persist|metadata/magisk/AudioWizard via recovery if facing bootloop and send copied and zipped /data/system/dropbox files to dev for fix
 - Open issues with sending full logcats if this module is not working for your device